laubana/backend-django-auroraworld/README.md

 ### `# python manage.py migrate`

+### `# python manage.py loaddata default`

 ### `# python manage.py runserver 0.0.0.0:4000`

 The default port is set to 4000, and the default frontend endpoint is set to http://localhost:5173.

 The access token secret and refresh token secret must be provided.

+SQLite has been selected as the database due to its simple deployment.

+Run `python manage.py loaddata default` to populate default data.